What is odor fade? What causes odor loss in odorized natural gas?

 4. Odor Masking – Odor masking occurs when one or more gas stream compounds can change, reducing the perceived odorant smell.
 In this case, the odorant may still be present, but the scent has changed.

-There are always gas detectors and other measures to keep you safe for those with a smell disorder or those concerned about odor fatigue, odor masking, or concerns of failing to smell while sleeping.
+Gas detectors and other measures are always available to keep people safe, especially for those with a smell disorder and those concerned about odor fatigue or odor masking.
+Additionally, gas detectors help those who may fail to smell while sleeping.

 Recommended Posts